How to Build an Order Tracking System for Your Customers

 The typical XML response you’ll get back from Holland will be similar to this:

 <TrackDetailResponse> <TrackDetail> <PRONUMBER>11111111111</PRONUMBER> <PONUMBER>111111</PONUMBER> <CURRENTSTATUS>Delivered Clear 12/11/17 at 11:29</CURRENTSTATUS> <PICKUPDATE>12/08/2017</PICKUPDATE> <STANDARDDELIVERYDATE>12/11/2017</STANDARDDELIVERYDATE> <SERVICE_TYPE>REGIONAL_DELIVERY</SERVICE_TYPE> <SIGNATURE>FIDEL</SIGNATURE> </TrackDetail> </TrackDetailResponse>

 Holland’s API returns the same data we need as the rest but is just so much easier to use than the others.
 There is no account necessary or documentation to work your way through.
 If you use Holland as your main shipping company you can get customer order tracking up and running in very little time.

 Pulling It All Together

 Once you have all of this tracking data stored in a database the next step is deciding how to use it in the most effective way possible.

 My typical approach is to integrate it throughout the order management system in reports, order lookups and anywhere the current whereabouts of an order would be useful to staff.
 Again, this is only possible when I’m the one directly responsible for the order management system in question so with third-party software you’ll have to get more creative with systems and software running adjacent to your main package.

 You can do the same thing for your customers as well.
-The heaving lifting to get to that point is the order and tracking number integration and monitoring the delivery statuses on a regular basis until orders are finally delivered.
+The heavy lifting to get to that point is the order and tracking number integration.
+Plus monitoring the delivery statuses on a regular basis until orders are finally delivered.